Fahnoee/Movie-Rec/README.md

 - implement Content filtering

 ## Known Bugs
-- When input is other then expected input, the program ends it own life
+- When input is other then expected input, the program ends it's own life

 ## Libraries
 ```